-macOS Monterey is the latest operating system for Apple computers and comes as an expected update to macOS Big Sur released last year.
+macOS Monterey came as an expected update to Big Sur.
 Monterey is not as vast of an update as the previous version but still represents the latest tech and innovation for an Apple Mac computer.

 With every new update comes a range of possible problems.
 The early versions of each update are typically notorious for having some minor operating issues.